austinpurdie/cs6350-ml-lib/README.md

 # A Note to the Grader

+To run the script associated with homework #3, run the run-hw3.sh script.

 To run the scripts associated with homework #2, run the run-hw2.sh script.
 For this assignment, I chose to produce my visualizations in R. You can see these visualizations in the PDF submission I attached via Canvas, but the bash script will not reproduce them.
 You may view the script I used to generate them in the main parent directory of the repository.

 To run the scripts associated with homework #1, run the run-hw1.sh script.